AnnonymousForPapers/CoT_Reasoning_Test/CSQA/README.md

 (e) sadness
 A: The answer should be the feeling of someone getting divorced who was doing all the work.
 Of the above choices, the closest feeling is bitterness.
 So the answer is (c).
 ```
+We append the test question and the answer keys of the test question below the exemplar following the same format as shown in the exemplar.
 ## References
 ### CoT_prompting
 ```